arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/JSA_get_api_collection_properties.md

 - *isVolatile*: If *true* then the collection data will be kept in memory only and ArangoDB will not write or sync the data to disk.
+  This option is only present for the MMFiles storage engine.

 In a cluster setup, the result will also contain the following attributes:
 - *numberOfShards*: the number of shards of the collection.